xiix0/scam/README.md

-Give thought to your reputation.
-Consider changing name and moving to a new town.
+You have Egyptian flu: you're going to be a mummy.